davidjbrossard/alfa-authorization-language/draft-brossard-alfa-authz.md

 The aim of this standard is to provide a simple and constrained authorization language largely inspired by ALFA but not tied to XACML and not limited by the need to provide round-tripping.

+# General Considerations

+The model put forth by this specification follows the same approach as OASIS ALFA 1.0 [ALFA] and OASIS XACML 3.0 [XACML].
+It departs from both these languages by being more lightweight and simpler.
+ALFA 2.0 can be used in a broader set of environments especially constrained environments and is developer-friendly, i.e. it can be written by hand.

+One of the goals of ALFA 2.0 is also to become more relevant to existing standards such as:

+ - OAuth
+ - Authentication and Authorization for Constrained Environments (ace)
+ - SCIM

+# Policy Language

+# Request / Response Protocol

+This profile purposely does not define a request/response protocol.
+Both the JSON Profile of XACML and the Authorization API 1.0 – draft 01 of Open ID may be used to send an authorization request and produce a decision.

 # Conventions and Definitions